isaac-sim/IsaacGymEnvs/docs/framework.md

 * For task configs, the following are modified: `physics_engine`, `numEnvs`, `use_gpu_pipeline`, `num_threads`, `solver_type`, `use_gpu`, `num_subscenes`.
 * For train configs, the following are modified: `seed`, `load_checkpoint`, `load_path`, `name`, `full_experiment_name`, `num_actors`, `max_epochs`.
 * Also note a few naming changes required for the latest version of rl_games: `lr_threshold` --> `kl_threshold`, `steps_num` --> `horizon_length`.

+### Viewer ###

+When using the viewer, various actions can be executed with specific reserved keys:

+* 'V' - Toggles rendering on and off.
+This is useful for speeding up training and observing the results.
+* 'R' - Initiates video recording, saving the rendered frames to a designated folder.
+* 'Tab' - Toggles the left panel, allowing you to remove and bring it back as necessary.
+* 'ESC' - Stops the simulation and rendering processes, effectively quitting the program.